Engee documentation

 Output

-# OUT — time-dependent output signal
+# Out — time-dependent output signal

-complex scalar | complex column
+the complex scalar | the complex column

 Details